alvaropag/emqttcli/README.md

 emqttcli
 ========

-Client library of MQTT protocol for Erlang
+Erlang Client library for MQTT protocol, based on project erlmqtt but added support to SSH subsystem.

+Not production ready.